-\end{thm} This article is divided into two main parts: In Section \ref{sec:liealg-conv-jordan}, we provide the background knowledge that is necessary for the proof of Theorem \ref{thm:herm-invclass}.
+This article is divided into two main parts: In Section \ref{sec:liealg-conv-jordan}, we provide the background knowledge that is necessary for the proof of Theorem \ref{thm:herm-invclass}.
 We first recall some general facts on convex sets in Lie algebras in Section \ref{sec:conv-liealg}.
-In Section \ref{sec:herm-liealg}, we introduce the basic structure theory of hermitian Lie algebras and examine those involutive automorphisms of hermitian Lie algebras that flip the minimal invariant cone \(\Wmin\).
-Hermitian Lie algebras are closely related to simple euclidean Jordan algebras via the Kantor--Koecher--Tits construction.
+In Section \ref{sec:herm-liealg}, we introduce the basic structure theory of hermitian simple Lie algebras and examine those involutive automorphisms of hermitian simple Lie algebras that flip the minimal invariant cone \(\Wmin\).
+Our proof of Theorem \ref{thm:herm-invclass} relies heavily on the structure theory of nilpotent orbits of convex type and their associated \(\fsl_2\)-triples.
+We therefore recall all the definitions and results which are needed for the proof of the main theorem from \cite{HNO94} and \cite{Sa80}.
+These results are based on the work on the structure theory of bounded symmetric domains by Kor{\'a}nyi and Wolf (cf.\ \cite{KW65}, \cite{WK65}).
+Hermitian simple Lie algebras are closely related to simple euclidean Jordan algebras via the Kantor--Koecher--Tits construction.
 We will explain this relation in more detail in Section \ref{sec:jordan-algebras} because it is crucial for the proof of Theorem \ref{thm:herm-invclass}.